 Should I Buy an Air Mattress if I travel about a lot?
-Of course you should – if you want to take your bed with you.
+Of course, you should – if you want to take your bed with you.
 One beauty of an air mattress or air bed is that you can lay it on a floor – or any base.
-You could even lay it on water – though not recommended for sleeping through the night.
+You could even lay it on the water – though not recommended for sleeping through the night.
 You could inflate it on Palm Beach and wake up a day later in Sydney!

 The point here is that you can take your mattress with you wherever you go.
 Simply inflate it with an electric or hand pump when its bedtime!
 You will get a comfortable sleep anywhere you lay your bed.
 Among air mattress pros and cons, it should be mentioned that this is a very convenient solution when unexpected guests have to stay overnight.

 Air mattresses are healthy for adults and children.
 There are no chemical emissions and PVC beds do not harbor bedbugs or dust kites and other allergens.
 I will make note of this issue again later –air mattresses are not bouncy castles!
 But your kids are sure to think they are!